A Trip to Galiano Island Ecological Reserve

-On June 2, 2013, some of the Friends’ board members met at the Schwarz Bay Terminal to take a trip to Galiano Island.
+On June 2, 2013, some of the Friend of Ecological Reserves board members met at the Schwarz Bay Terminal to take a trip to Galiano Island.
 Meeting there were Mike Fenger, Mary Rannie, Rick Page, Michael Brinsmead, and Stephen Ruttan.
 We were going off to have a look at the Galiano Island Ecological Reserve.

 We were met at the Galiano dock by Ken Millard, of the Galiano Conservancy Association and summer student Jenna Falk who is working for their Learning Centre.
 Visit their web site to learn more about a truly grass roots locally motivated, effective approach to conservation and how this group is acquiring and linking a network of natural areas on Galiano.
 Ken is also the warden for the Galiano Island ER.
 Also meeting us at the dock were FER Log editor, Louise Beinhauer, and Board member Garry Fletcher and his wife Helen.

 From the dock Ken took us up to the reserve, near the north end of the island.
 The Galiano Island Ecological Reserve (ER# 128) was established to protect an increasingly rare ecosystem, a peat bog in the Coastal Douglas Fir Zone.
 The bog itself is about one hectare in size.
 One half of that is open water, forming a small lake, with surrounding wetlands that are usually flooded.
 The peat bog vegetation is at the north end of the lake.

 When I had last visited the bog in 1989, the peat bog area had been dry and you could walk on it.
 In 1990, a beaver moved into the area and began creating dams.
 This caused flooding of much of the bog area.
 The beaver or beavers, are certainly still there; we saw a dam that was retaining water.